How to Create Your Website with TYPO3 (Brand Examples)

 Website: https://www.hitachi-medical-systems.com/

-Analysis: Hitachi Medical Systems uses TYPO3 to manage specialized, technical content while keeping the site user-friendly for medical professionals and buyers.
+Analysis: Hitachi Medical Systems uses TYPO3 to manage technical content.
+This keeps the website user-friendly for medical professionals and buyers.

 6 Lufthansa Group - Aviation